 Free · Open source · macOS

-Hold Option plus Space, speak, release — words are typed into Claude Code, Cursor, Slack, or any focused app.
-On the Apple Neural Engine.
-Offline.
+Hold Option plus Space, speak, release — your words land at the cursor in Notes, Slack, Mail, Notion, ChatGPT, or any Mac app, transcribed offline on the Apple Neural Engine.

 Open source on GitHub